Lilly Roadstones/Getty Images

 Electronic funds withdrawal

-Individuals who file via computer, either on their own or with the help of a paid preparer, can also use electronic funds withdrawal, or EFW.
+Individuals who file via computer, either on their own or with the help of a paid preparer, can use electronic funds withdrawal, or EFW.
 This basically is the reverse of the direct deposit that the IRS recommends for those getting refunds.

 One nice thing about EFW is that you can decide exactly when your tax payment comes out of your bank account by scheduling the payment -- as long as it's by the April due date.
-That means you can get the filing paperwork out of the way early and hold on to your cash until the last minute.

 Electronic Federal Tax Payment System